ryanve/frontend-exercises/README.md

 ### Getting started

 First, [fork](https://github.com/RadiusIntelligence/frontend-exercises/fork) this repo.
+If you need any help, Github has a nice [guide](https://guides.github.com/activities/forking/).

 Once forked, clone your fork to your local machine.
-If you need to know how to fork a repo, see [this](https://guides.github.com/activities/forking/).

 ### Performing the interview tasks